Art & Alchemy

 Inspiration + Supply Peek (10 min)

-We open with an artist, a tradition, a lineage behind our theme.
+We open with an artist, a tradition, the inspiration behind our theme.
 See examples, review supplies, get oriented.

 Making & Conversation (55 min)